-Known for their long, delicate, ballerina-like bodies and softy, silky fur, Turkish Angoras are considered treasures in their homeland of Turkey.
-Despite their delicate appearance, however, Turkish Angoras are playful cats that can be affectionate with their owners, and friendly with children or other pets—but she'll let those other pets know who's boss.
+Known for their long, ballerina-like bodies and silky fur, Turkish Angoras are considered treasures in their homeland of Turkey.
+Despite their delicate appearance and relatively small size, however, Turkish Angoras are affectionate and playful with their owners, children, and other pets (as long as the other pets know that the Angora is the boss).

-A natural breed that originated in Turkey as early as the 15th century, Turkish Angoras were long-thought to be only white cats with blue or green eyes.
-And—for many years—all long-haired cats were referred to as "Angoras."
-Today, however, it's widely accepted that Turkish Angoras can come in a variety of colors and variations, including Himalayan, Calico, Tortoiseshell, and Tabby.
+A natural breed that originated in Turkey as early as the 15th century, Turkish Angoras were long considered to be solid white cats with blue or green eyes.
+Today, however, it's widely accepted that Turkish Angoras can come in a variety of colors and variations, including Himalayan, calico, tortoiseshell, and tabby.

 |Affection Level||Medium to High|

 |Amount of Shedding||Low|

 Unlike many "man-made" cat breeds, the Turkish Angora is a naturally occurring breed that originated in Turkey sometime during the 15th century.
 It is believed that the angora is a descendant of the African wildcat and that its long, silky hair is either the result of a spontaneous mutation or an evolutionary adaptation to the harsh, snowy climates in Ankara (formerly Angora).

 Legends trace Turkish Angoras back to Mohammad, founder of the Islamic faith, who adored cats, and once cut off his sleeve to avoid disrupting the tabby-patterned Turkish Angora sleeping in his arms.

 The earliest written reference to Turkish Angora cats dates back to 16th century France, so it's commonly accepted that Turkish Angoras began moving into Britain and France during the late 15th century.
 By the 1700s, Turkish Angoras were imported to the Americas.